 I got a job as a waitress and would go home crying what seemed like every other shift.
 It was a tough job and I was already sensitive to my first failure and reminder that I wasn't doing the job I wanted to do while messing up a customers order or getting yelled at by the manager.

-I remember cleaning a house with one of my coworkers and the coworker ripped the vaccuum out of my hand and did the work for me.
+I remember cleaning a house with one of my coworkers and the coworker ripped the vacuum out of my hand and did the work for me.
 "You're going too slow!”
 She said, “We have to get to the next house!"
 I was yet again, not good at my job.
-I felt like such a burden, like I was in a negative miserable environment.
-Well, because I was.
+I felt like such a burden and in a negative miserable environment.
+Well, I was.
 No one was happy to do the work, they just had to do it to make ends meet.